So, the pandemic has got us all sitting around twiddling our thumbs. We can’t see our friends, nor our friends-with-benefits, so what’s a girl to do?

 Upgrades: When it comes to dating apps, they’re always looking for a way to charge you for some bullshit.
 Why should you have to pay to super like someone?
 Why should you have to pay in order to go back when you’ve skipped someone?

 With Hinge, their upgrades seem legitimately valuable.
 Not only are they going to help you match with the right people, but they’re going to help you date with the help of an expert.

 The ratio of members seems to be quite proportionate.
 There seems to be an equal number of men as there are women.

 Conversation starters: Unlike Tinder or Bumble, it isn’t too difficult to start a conversation.
 Because of the questions, you have to answer you can really easily come up with something to talk about.
 Let’s say you like one of their pictures of them hiking, perfect!
 You should definitely talk about hiking!

-When it comes down to it, I think that this app is great.
+When it comes down to it, I think the Hinge app is fantastic.
 It definitely takes a step up from Tinder and Bumble, while trying to help people make actual connections.
-This is a prime dating app if you’re looking actually to date people!
-4.5/5 Stars

 Hinge has everything you could want in a dating app.
 It’s got a ton of users, it’s a hub of activity, and it helps connect people on a deeper level than just looks.